mcarla/ufo/HOWTO.md

  [   0    0    0    0    0    0    0    0    0    0    0    0]]
 ```

-- In the following example an octupolar field error is added independently to each quadrupole.
+2. An octupolar field error is now added independently to each quadrupole.
 Note that field errors (dkn / dks) are not implemented in thick elements such as Sbend, Rbend and Quadrupole, therefore the teapot expansion should be enabled by setting the **KICK** flag when calling StableAperture.
 The teapot expansion will convert thick elements in a succession of thin kicks and drifts, allowing to include higher order multipoles but resulting in a usually slower execution time.
 More informations on how to set the number of slices used in the teapot expansion is found in the section **flags**.
 ```
 import numpy